NC-SARA Distance Education Compliance

 Definitions

-- State Authorization: Formal approval required by a state or jurisdiction for an institution to offer postsecondary education to students located within that jurisdiction.
+State Authorization: Formal institutional approval required to offer postsecondary education to students physically located in a specific state or jurisdiction.

 Policy Provisions